Black-eared Fairy, Heliothryx auritus, Hada Oriental

 The Black-eared Fairy (Heliothryx auritus) Read in Spanish

 Appearance: The Black-eared Fairy is a small hummingbird with distinctive features.
 It has iridescent green upperparts and a white or buff-colored belly.
 The bird's most striking feature is its black ear patch, which contrasts with its green head.
-The tail of the Black-eared Fairy is relatively short, and it has a slightly decurved bill for feeding on nectar from flowers.
+The tail of the Black-eared Fairy is short, and it has a slightly decurved bill for feeding on nectar from flowers.

-Behavior: The Black-eared Fairy exhibits typical hummingbird behaviors, including feeding on nectar from flowers using its specialized bill.
+Behavior: The Black-eared Fairy exhibits hummingbird behaviors, including feeding on nectar from flowers using its specialized bill.
 It is an agile flier capable of hovering and accessing nectar from a variety of flower species.
 These birds may also supplement their diet with small insects and spiders for protein.

 Breeding: The breeding behavior of the Black-eared Fairy likely involves courtship displays by males to attract females.
-Nests are usually cup-shaped and constructed using plant fibers, moss, and spider silk, typically placed on tree branches or vines.
-Female Black-eared Fairies generally incubate the eggs and care for the young, with both parents participating in feeding and raising the chicks.
+Nests are cup-shaped and constructed using plant fibers, moss, and spider silk, placed on tree branches or vines.
+Female Black-eared Fairies incubate the eggs and care for the young, with both parents participating in feeding and raising the chicks.

 Distribution